junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 Dean lets out a short harsh breath, trying to manage a weak smile but fail completely.
 He stands up and steps back from the bed, says, "No. Let's keep it that way.
 Do you remember who you are?"

-The angel answers smoothly, "I'm Castiel, an angel of the Lord."
+The angel answers easily, "I'm Castiel, an angel of the Lord."

 Dean gives him a quick nod, says, "Good."
 And he heads out of the room in a beeline.